-Where there are equal posts to equal employees and changes to posts are minimal, slotting in may be considered, again dependent upon suitability.
+Where there are equal numbers of posts to suitable employees and changes to posts are minimal, slotting in may be considered.

-Employees in ring fenced group should be invited to apply for the changed posts, and may be required to complete a preference form.
+Employees in a ring fenced group should be invited to apply for the changed posts, and may be required to complete a preference form.
 Selection should be by the chosen selection methods, following consultation.